NYIP Unit 2 Photo Project

 I had procrastinated so long, I finally decided that I was going to find photographs that fit the lesson criteria and move on.
 Even then, I was having trouble with choosing just the "right" images, and so I sought objective help: Thanks to Bill and Cassie Gilmore and Christine Miller, my courage bolstered by a glass of Bill's really fine wine, I chose the following three photographs to illustrate the NYIP Unit 2 lesson objectives.

 Photo 1: Emphasize the subject using size and off center "rule of thirds" placement.
 My beautiful model is Ms Kassandra Metos, a terrific young woman and an extremely talented artist that I predict will one day become a famous painter.
 To me she has hauntingly lovely eyes highlighted by striking Greek features.
 She is a natural model.
 This backlit portrait was shot with a soft bounce flash (SB600) using my Nikon D7000 mounted with a Nikor 85mm Micro that doubles as a terrific portrait lens.
 Settings were f5, 1/250, ISO 200 at a distance of one meter.
 Processing in Photoshop involved a little warming by increasing the white balance temperature, softening of the skin with a gentle blur, and sharpening the eyes and mouth.
-More of her photos can be seen on my
+More of her photos can be seen on my website.

 Photo 2: Use framing to emphasize the subject.
 I had a hard time getting away from the idea that this had to be an actual frame!
 But I caught this reflection walking by the swimming pool during our December trip to Los Cabos, Mexico.
 I liked the intensity of the reflected colors, "framed" by the outline of the pool.
 I flipped it so the buildings and trees were right side up and to my eye, this gave the photograph a certain "what's going on here" kind of visual appeal.
 This was shot with my Nikon D7000 and 18-200 Nikor zoom set at 18mm; f8, 1/160, ISO 200.
 To be honest, I am still not sure what I think about this photograph, but the committee seemed to like it!